We Warmly Welcome You

 Within this church community, there are people who are deeply involved in supporting the structure of the church and there are people who are dedicated to healing the world through programs and activities.
 There are people who tend the fires of relationship, and people who nurture the hearts and minds of our young.
 There are also people who quietly partake of the energy and wholeness that is created here, whether member, visitor, or friend.
-There are several paths to finding meaningful activities and people with whom to connect.
-Here are some suggestions to get started:
+With many paths to finding meaningful activities and people with whom to connect, here are some suggestions to get started:

-A spiritual friendship group is a small group made up of six to twelve people who meet regularly in which one can experience a relational individuality that affirms the inherent worth and dignity of every person.
+A Wisdom Circle is a small group made up of six to twelve people who meet regularly in which one can experience a relational individuality that affirms the inherent worth and dignity of every person.
 People experience themselves, and each other, as a part of the interdependent web of existence of which we are all a part.
 Together, people establish communities that embody the values of justice, democracy, and human dignity.
 Each person is treated equitably.
 Each has a voice and is heard.
 And each person is respected for his or her own intrinsic humanity.
 The defining purpose of a covenant group is to bring people into right relationship with each other and with the larger world.
-For more information, go here
+For more information, visit Wisdom Circles page.

 Visit a Neighborhood Group

 These groups strive to deepen the bonds among members and friends of the church, and help newcomers connect with others in our church community.
 Church members and those friendly to UU principles meet in their neighborhood area for social mixing, conversation, food and activities.
-For more information, go here
+For details see Neighborhood groups.

 Attend an Adult Religious Education Class

 The purpose of the Adult Religious Growth & Learning Program is to nurture and stimulate the religious and personal growth of the adult church community and the community at large, by offering a varied and cohesive program within the context of the larger Unitarian Universalist tradition and religious community.
-For more information, go here
+See Adult Religious Education.

 Volunteer in the Children & Youth Religious Education Program

 The Mission of the Children's Religious Education Program is to nurture and stimulate our children's spiritual and personal growth and to teach and model the values that hold us together as Unitarian Universalists.
 Classes follow a curriculum and are taught on Sunday mornings.
 Programs for Junior High and Senior High are run by the youth and their adult advisors, with help from the Youth/Adult Committee and the Director of Religious Education.
-For more information, go here
+For more info see Children's Religious Education.

 Help Put on a Play with Looking Glass Theatre

 Our church theatre company is dedicated to presenting theater which reflects UU beliefs and values.
 For twenty years, this group has been entertaining, inspiring, and educating local audiences.
 There are always children, youth, and adults working together in our productions.
 Recent productions include: "Fiddler on the Roof," "A Christmas Carol," Shaw's "Androcles and the Lion," "Charlie and the Chocolate Factory," and many more.
-For more information, go here
+Go to Looking Glass Theatre.

 Help Create Sunday Morning